roboalchemist/firefox-youtube-ai-extension/README.md

 - **Instant summaries**: Get AI-powered summaries of any YouTube video with one click
 - **Multiple AI models**: Choose from Google Gemini, Claude, GPT-4, and more via OpenRouter
 - **Automatic transcript extraction**: Extracts video transcripts from YouTube's API
+- **Transcript viewing**: See the extracted transcript before and after summary generation
 - **Customizable prompts**: Configure your own summary style and length
 - **Modal interface**: Clean, readable popup with formatted summaries
 - **Quick actions**: Mark videos as watched directly from the summary modal